OffchainLabs/arb-retryables-monitoring/README.md

 yarn failed_autoredeems
 ```

-The output will include all the tickets that were initiated from the specified address and are past the given timestamp.
+The output will include all the tickets that were initiated from the specified address and generated `x` days in the past, where the value of `x` is defined as an environment variable.
 Specifically, the script will provide the following information:

 - All retryables that have failed to be automatically redeemed.
 - The current status of each ticket.